 Honest, queer, self-determined.

-The 25-year-old singer-songwriter Mina Richman writes songs about life as a young woman, feminist issues such as consensus and sings about falling in and out of love, not even coming to love and daringly crossing red lights.
+The 25-year-old singer-songwriter Mina Richman writes songs about life as a young woman, feminist issues such as consensus and sings about falling in and out of love, not getting to love in the first place and daringly crossing red lights.

-Born in Berlin and raised in the small town of Bad Salzuflen, she took impulses from the big city into her nursery at an early age.
-Raised to be a feminist by her father "by mistake" - as she recounted in a "Zeit" interview - she used the famous Cher quote "Mom, I am a rich man" for her artist name.
+Born in Berlin, she grew up in the small town of Bad Salzuflen, where she took inspiration from the big city into her childhood bedroom at an early age.
+Raised by her father to be a feminist "by mistake" - as she recounted in an interview with Die Zeit - she used the famous Cher quote "Mom, I am a rich man" for her artist name.